 OFFICES-WHERE TO BE KEPT.
 Sec.
 5. He shall have an office in the courthouse, or other place provided by the county commissioners, in the county town of his county.
-He shall give due attendance, inperson or by deputy, at his office, daily, (Sunlonger when necessary for the dispatch of
+He shall give due attendance, in levied at all, or which have been levied on person or by deputy, at his office, daily, (Sundays and legal holidays excepted,) from 9 o'clock A. m., to three o'clock, P. M., and longer when necessary for the dispatch of

 TO RECEIVE OFFICIAL PAPERS, &c.
 Sec.
 6. Immediately after he shall have given bond and qualified as aforosaid, he shall receive from the late Clerk of the County and Superior Courts, and Clerk and Master of the Court of Equity of the county all records, books, papers, money and property of their respective offices, and give receipts for the same; and if any such late clerk, or clerks and master, shall refuse or fail within a reasonable time after demand to deliver such records, books, papers, money and property. they shall be respectively liable on their official bonds for the value thereof, and be held guilty of a misdemeanor.
 TO KEEP RECORDS, &C. Sec.
-7. He shall keep in bound volumes a complete and faithful record of all his official acts, and give copies thereof to all persons desiring them, on payment of the legal fees.
+7. He shall keep in bound volumes a complete and faithful record of all his official acts, and give copies thereof to all persons desiring them, on payment of the legal fecs.
 BOOKS TO BE KEPT BY THE CLERKS.